NFL Rumors: Saints Could Tap Jameis Winston As Starting Quarterback With Drew Brees Retiring

 As the report noted, Jay Glazer of Fox Sports confirmed that Brees has reached the end of the line.

-“Drew Brees, tonight will be the last game he plays at the Superdome,” Glazer said.
-“And whenever his last game is, if they lose tonight, if they lose next week, that will be the last game he plays in the NFL.”
+"Drew Brees, tonight will be the last game he plays at the Superdome," Glazer said, adding that he had already decided it was the end no matter how far the Saints would advance this year.

-His retirement could bring the Saints to a crossroads, as ESPN noted that the team will have massive salary cap issues going into next year and many speculate that they could move into a rebuild and a search for the next franchise quarterback.
-While many have speculated that Taysom Hill is in line to take over the starting role, sports analytics writer Seth Walder told ESPN that Winston may be a stronger bet.
+His retirement could bring the Saints to a crossroads, as ESPN noted that the team will have massive salary cap issues going into next year, and many speculate that they could move into a rebuild and a search for the next franchise quarterback.
+While some have speculated that Taysom Hill is in line to take over the starting role, sports analytics writer Seth Walder told ESPN that Winston may be a stronger bet based on his career performance.

 The Saints signed the former Buccaneers starter and first-overall draft pick to a one-year deal, but Walder believes that New Orleans could bring him back as a placeholder until a permanent replacement is found.
 He said that Winston may be a smarter choice to take over starting duties.